onnx/onnx-mlir/docs/mnist_example/README.md

 ## Multi-threading

 onnx-mlir provides a multi-thread safe parallel compilation mode.
 Whether each thread is given a name or not by the user, onnx-mlir is multi-threaded safe.
-If you need to give a name to a thread, use the `-customEnvFlags` keyword and an example can be found as follows.
+If you would like to give a name to a thread, use the `-customEnvFlags` keyword and an example can be found as follows.

 ```bash
 onnx-mlir -O3 -customEnvFlags mnistwith03 [--EmitLib] mnist.onnx -o mnist03
 ```

-A multi-threaded Python experiment is provided.
+A multi-threaded experiment from command line written in Python is provided.

 ```python
 import datetime